mihonapp/website/website/src/docs/guides/troubleshooting/common-issues.md

 * Check the router's protection settings if possible, otherwise, reboot your router.

 ::: warning Caution with changing router settings
-If you don't understand how or what to change, contact your ISP & ask for assistance before adjusting any settings.
+If you don't understand how or what to change in your router settings, try the other solutions above instead.
 :::

 ### `java.security.cert.CertPathValidatorException` / `Chain validation failed`